Top 5 Worst Subdivisions in Warrensburg, Missouri

 The worst thing about the Anderson Christopher street Tyler Block in Warrensburg is that most of the houses are in a flood plain.
 That means you'll need flood insurance, which could cost you an extra $50-$200 monthly.

-If you're looking to buy a home in this Warrensburg subdivision, it's important to find a Real Estate Agent who can conduct proper research and due diligence for you.
+If you're looking to buy a home in this Warrensburg subdivision, it's important to find a realtor who can conduct proper research and due diligence for you.

 Interestingly, houses can be pulled out of a floodplain.
 Whitehead Consulting is one company that can handle that.